Inclusion of Three-body Correction to Relativistic Equation-of-Motion Coupled Cluster Method: The Application to Electron Detachment Problem: Theory and Computational Details

 The cluster operator $\hat{T}$ in Eq. (\ref{eqn2}) can be expressed as follows,

 ${{\hat{T}}}_{n}$ are the set of excitation operators up to $n^{th}$ excitation manifolds and can be written in terms of second quantized operators,

-Here $t_{ijk...}^{abc...}$ represents the cluster amplitudes, $\hat{a}^{\dagger }$ and $\hat{a}$ are the second quantization creation and annihilation operators, with indices (i, j,k ..) denoting occupied spinors, and (a,b,c…) representing virtual spinors.
+Here $t_{ijk...}^{abc...}$ represents the cluster amplitudes, $\hat{a}^{\dagger }$ and $\hat{a}$ are the second quantization creation and annihilation operators, with indices ($i,j,k$ ...) denoting occupied spinors, and ($a,b,c$ ...) representing virtual spinors.
 The cluster amplitudes can be obtained by solving a set of coupled nonlinear equations.